 Low level of manager engagement reflects badly on organizational leaders

-Research shows that a strikingly low percentage of managers are themselves engaged.
+A strikingly low percentage of managers are themselves engaged.
 A Gallup study of 2,564 US managers found that just 35% were engaged, while 51% were not engaged and 14% were actively disengaged.
 The ‘not engaged’ and ‘actively disengaged’ groups together cost the US around $320 to $400 billion annually.

 The lack of engagement among frontline managers could be causing havoc on engagement among frontline employees.
 Essentially, managers’ engagement directly influences their employees’ engagement, creating a ‘cascade effect,’ and the link between the two is powerful, with major consequences.
 Managers who work for engaged leaders are 39% more likely to be engaged themselves, but 51% of managers have essentially ‘checked out,’ according to the 2017 Gallup State of the American Manager report.
 This means at least half of managers care little, if at all, about their job and company.